Do you want to start a blog but you’re not sure how to find the best blog hosting?

 Top 3 blog hosting sites I use and recommend

-Since I started my first blog in late 2016, I have tried a handful of blog hosting sites for various website projects.
+Since I started my first blog in 2016, I have tried a handful of blog hosting sites for various website projects.

 Some of them were an absolute horror to work with, and I’m happy I got rid of them quickly.

 Here are 3 best blog hosting providers based on my experiences:

 The best and most beginner-friendly blog hosting site I have used.
 Also, one of the most affordable providers out there.

 Super easy and quick to set up even if you know nothing about blog hosting or WordPress.
 Helpful customer service, too.
 More about Bluehost in a bit.